Chart Color Schemes

 Central Highlands ranks among the oldest 10% of areas nationwide

-The median age in Central Highlands is 50 years, which is significantly higher than the Rest of Tasmania's average of 45 years and well above the national norm of 38 years.
-Compared to the Rest of Tasmania average, the 55-64 age cohort is notably over-represented at 18.7% in Central Highlands, while the 5-14 year-olds are under-represented at 8.8%.
-The 55-64 concentration is well above the national average of 11.2%.
+The median age in Central Highlands is significantly higher than the Rest of Tasmania's average of 45 years, which is also above the national norm of 38 years.
+Compared to the Rest of Tasmania average, the 55-64 age cohort is notably over-represented at 18.7% locally, while the 5-14 year-olds are under-represented at 8.8%.
+This concentration of the 55-64 age group is well above the national average of 11.2%.
 Between 2021 and present, the 75 to 84 age group has grown from 6.5% to 8.3% of the population.
-Conversely, the 5 to 14 year-old cohort has declined from 10.5% to 8.8%.
+Conversely, the 5-14 year-old cohort has declined from 10.5% to 8.8%.
 Population forecasts for 2041 indicate substantial demographic changes in Central Highlands.
-The 75 to 84 age group is projected to grow by 47%, adding 99 residents to reach a total of 310.
-Senior residents aged 65 and above will drive 57% of population growth, underscoring trends towards an aging demographic.
-Conversely, both the 0-4 and 15-24 age groups are projected to decrease in numbers.
+The 75 to 84 age group is projected to grow by 46%, adding 98 residents to reach 310.
+Senior residents aged 65 and above will drive 58% of population growth, underscoring trends towards an aging population.
+Conversely, both the 0-4 and 15-24 age groups are expected to decrease in numbers.